 Lung Cancer Screening in Canada

 Canada continues to be an important contributor to the global base of lung cancer research and breaking new ground in the area of screening and diagnostics.
 Dr Stephen Lam MD, FRCPC Chair, Lung Tumor Group & Judah Leon Blackmore Chair, BC Cancer Agency Professor of Medicine University of British Columbia led a Canadian team who showed that a risk prediction tool to detect early stage lung cancer in high-risk individuals is superior in terms of accuracy compared to other models.
 The Pan Can Lung Cancer Risk Prediction Model is used to determine if a person should undergo annual computed tomography (CT) screening to detect early-stage lung cancer.
 The new approach outperformed current screening inclusion criteria such as The US Preventive Services Task Force recommendation.
 Currently, both the U.S. and Canadian lung cancer screening guidelines are based on age and smoking history.
 But the Pan Can Model also looks at numerous additional variables such as sex, family history of lung cancer, chronic obstructive pulmonary disease, educational level, and body mass index.
 Artificial intelligence is starting to become more common in the lung cancer screening discussion.
 “This is the future,” says Dr Lam.
 “Artificial intelligence to read CT scans that can accurately detect lung nodules and other changes in the lung, to determine an individual’s risk for lung cancer is where the next innovation in screening will come”.
-Presented at the World Lung Conference in Toronto this past fall, the Dutch-Belgium NELSON-trial, which is a population-based randomized control trial comparing CT screening with no screening in ever smokers between the age of 50 to 74 years who have smoked at least 15 cigarettes a day for 25 years or more or at least 10 cigarettes a day for 25 years or more and have smoked within 10 years.
+Presented at the 2018 World Lung Conference in Toronto, the Dutch-Belgium NELSON-trial, which is a population-based randomized control trial comparing CT screening with no screening in ever smokers between the age of 50 to 74 years who have smoked at least 15 cigarettes a day for 25 years or more or at least 10 cigarettes a day for 25 years or more and have smoked within 10 years.
 Between 2004 and 2006, the study enrolled 15,822 participants.
 The CT screening received a baseline CT and three additional screenings at intervals of 1, 2 and 2.5 years.
 Analysis at 10 years of follow-up showed a significant 26% reduction in lung cancer mortality in men and up to 61% reduction in mortality in women compared to the no screening group.
 With two global, large randomized trials demonstrating significant mortality reduction, we now have clear evidence to support the implementation of lung cancer screening similar to breast and colorectal screening that save the lives of countless individuals.
 New research projects are very important in the area of lung cancer.
 Despite being Canada’s deadliest cancer killer, lung cancer receives some of the lowest funding for research compared to other cancers.

 Lung Cancer Screening Saves Lives